|

 These

-roots were suspected to be causing the lifting of
+roots were suspected to be causing

-this driveway.
-When cut-outs in the concrete were
+the lifting of this driveway.
+When cut‑outs

-removed, this was confirmed.
-The mass of roots is
+The mass of roots is clearly visible (see photo

-clearly visible (see photo to right and upper right).
+to right and upper right).

 |